danlehmann/bitfield/bitbybit/README.md

 Some highlights:

-- Highly efficient and 100% safe code that is just as good and hand-writen shifts and masks,
+- Highly efficient and 100% safe code that is just as good and hand-written shifts and masks,
 - Full compatibility with const contexts,
 - Useable in no-std environments,
 - Strong compile time guarantees (for example, taking 5 bits out of a bitfield and putting them into another won't even